Ask a doctor about a prescription for GENOTONORM MINIQUICK 0.2 mg POWDER AND SOLVENT FOR INJECTABLE SOLUTION

 Use in athletes

-This medication contains somatropin, which may produce a positive result in doping control tests.
+This medicine contains somatropin, which can produce a positive result in doping tests.

 Warnings and precautions